What Humans Can Actually Eat | Part II

 The Energy Equation

 Carbohydrates provide 4 calories per gram.
 Fat provides 9.
-This isn’t opinion or trend.
-It’s thermodynamic reality, measurable in any bomb calorimeter.
+Not opinion or trend, thermodynamic reality, measurable in any bomb calorimeter.

-Yes, humans aren’t bomb calorimeters.
-The simple measure of calories-in and calories-out doesn’t capture the full complexity of energy processing.
+Humans aren’t bomb calorimeters.
+The simple measure of calories in and calories out doesn’t capture the full complexity of energy processing.
 But we do need to extract energy from food to survive, and caloric content provides a reliable, if incomplete, measure of that energy.

 For a Paleolithic human expending 2,500–3,000 calories daily through hunting, foraging, and survival, this difference matters.
 A kilogram of beef fat yields 9,000 calories.
 A kilogram of tubers yields roughly 800.
 To obtain equivalent energy from plants requires harvesting, carrying, and often processing eleven times the mass.

-This doesn’t make plant foods worthless.
-They provide nutrients, variety, and resilience during scarcity.
-But it does explain why, when available, fatty animal foods would be prioritized.
-Not from mystical ancestral wisdom, but from basic energetic logic.
+Plant foods provide nutrients, variety, and resilience during scarcity.
+But basic energetic logic explains why, when available, fatty animal foods would be prioritized.
+Not from mystical ancestral wisdom, from thermodynamics.

 The Metabolic Switch